 Although Hublot doesn’t say this explicitly in its official press release, this new Hublot Classic Fusion Squelette Tourbillon Ferrari 250 GTO Limited Edition model is based on their fresh Hublot Classic Fusion Squelette Tourbillon (Ref.
 505.NX.0170.LR) model that was presented earlier this year.

 The original black leather strap was, too, replaced with a brown Barenia calfskin strap.
-Featuring a nice contrasting stitching, the strap reminds the leather upholstery that was used in sports cars in 1960s.
+Featuring nice contrasting stitching, the strap reminds the leather upholstery that was used in sports cars in the 1960s.

-The watch is still powered by the same HUB6010 manually wound caliber that seems to be designed and manufactured in-house, however, as another exclusive feature, its bridge may be decorated with the chassis number of a particular Ferrari 250 GTO belonging to a respective customer.
+The watch is still powered by the same HUB6010 manually wound caliber that was designed and manufactured in-house, however, as another exclusive feature, its bridge may be decorated with the chassis number of a particular Ferrari 250 GTO belonging to a respective customer.

 Although I was less than pleased with most of Hublot’s last creations, I must admit that this particular model looks simply great.

-By the way, if you don’t happen to own a 250 GTO and don’t plan to spend thousands of dollars on high-end limited edition models, there is still a nice Ferrari-branded watch that may partly satisfy your dreams: Ferrari Lap Time Chronograph Anadigit.
-Although quite inexpensive, it still looks great.
+By the way, if you don’t happen to own a 250 GTO and don’t plan to spend thousands of dollars on high-end limited-edition models, there is still a nice Ferrari-branded watch that may partly satisfy your dreams: Ferrari Lap Time Chronograph Anadigit.
+Although inexpensive, it looks great.

 Photos: Hublot, Wikipedia

-Hublot Classic Fusion Squelette Tourbillon Ferrari 250 GTO Limited Edition hand-wound watch specification
+Hublot Classic Fusion Squelette Tourbillon Ferrari 250 GTO specification

 Movement frequency: 21,600 vph